Costeer/101st-Wiki-Remade/mmw-content/Contributing/note-properties.md

 the aliases property is used to make the note easier to find when a user is using the search function of the wiki.
 Here you can add words (or sentences) to make a note that is called something like "Where to find Samples" pop up in the search results when someone types "Research" into the Search bar.

+### Tags
+the tags property is nothing other that something like #deployments being added to the note it functions as a link between notes for people that want to dive into a topic for example every note that has something to do with medals gets the #medals tag which makes them easier to find for people looking into the medals system